-

 The 120-minute inclusive audio and tactile tour conveys the exhibition content in a multi-sensory way.

-“On Water” – Guided tour in German Simple Language
+“On Water” – Guided Tour in German Simple Language

 BookingShow more Show lessMany scientists in Berlin are conducting research on water.
 Some researchers are interested in aquatic animals.
 Some are searching for water in space.
 Others are investigating how glaciers are melting due to global warming.